EIN National Filing

 A single-member LLC is a "disregarded entity" for tax purposes, meaning it can operate using your SSN.
 But here's why you should still get an EIN:

-- Most banks require an EIN to open a business account in the LLC's name
+• Many banks may ask for EIN documentation to open a business account in the LLC's name

 Independent Contractors and Freelancers